bhshri/compoundWord2vec/README.txt

 mapping_file: output file created which will be used for Cword2vec training in next step.

-For training Cword2vec on the larger corpus, we use the mapping file: cword2vec_constituent_compound_mapping.txt For traing Cword2vec on the smaller corpus, we use the mapping file: german_small_constituent_compound_mapping_500m.txt
+For training Cword2vec on the larger corpus, we use the mapping file: cword2vec_constituent_compound_mapping.txt For training Cword2vec on the smaller corpus, we use the mapping file: german_small_constituent_compound_mapping_500m.txt

 TRAINING Cword2vec
 ------------------